gregoryloden/run/README.txt

 	left	[x]	[y]

  When the autoclicker's line pointer reaches a line, the command on that line is executed.
  In this case, a left click.
 The name goes at the beginning, followed by the variables.
-Anything within [] brackets stands for something that would get replaced by actual values written by the scriptmaker.
+In this README file, anything, within [] brackets stands for something that would get replaced by actual values written by the scriptmaker.
 In the left click, the mouse gets moved to the x-[x] and y-[y] coordinates provided, and left clicks that spot.
 For example:

 	left	100	200